Dr. Begoña Glez. Otero

 To shed some light for those of you with interest in applying for a new trademark in any of these countries or to be better prepared for defending your current trademark registrations, the below list includes the most relevant changes:

 - New and further adoption of non-traditional trademarks in Mexico, Argentina and Peru.
-Non-traditional trademarks were already admitted in Argentina, Brazil and Peru, but not in Mexico.
+Non-traditional trademarks were already admitted in Argentina, Peru and Brazil (only 3-D trademarks so far), but not in Mexico.
 With the latest law reforms, non-traditional signs are no longer excluded by absolute grounds of refusal in Mexico.
 The 2018 law has included smell and sound marks, animated, holograms and even a broad concept of the American “trade-dress”.
 Argentina’s last amendment from April 2019 has introduced the registrability of shapes and colours that have unexpectedly become distinct.
 Additionally, Peru has accessed the Singapore Treaty of the Law of Trademarks by the end of 2018.
 This is the first treaty to explicitly recognize non-traditional trademarks.
 Peru’s adhesion to this convention might have an increase in the number of non-traditional trademark applications, as some media have recently noticed.

 - No more claiming of class headings in Mexico and Argentina.
 In accordance with the international trend, both Mexico and Argentina have introduced the prohibition of claiming a class heading when applying for a trademark.
 In the case of Mexico, this is also relevant when filing a declaration of use.
 Reason is that in the event that the goods or services for which the trademark is used cannot be clearly ascertained from the class heading, it might be necessary to re-apply for the trademark.